minin43/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_starting_health                     100     // The amount of health the shadow starts with ttt_arsonist_starting_health                   100     // The amount of health the arsonist starts with ttt_hivemind_starting_health                   100     // The amount of health the hive mind starts with
+ttt_shadow_starting_health                     100     // The amount of health the shadow starts with ttt_arsonist_starting_health                   100     // The amount of health the arsonist starts with ttt_hivemind_starting_health                   100     // The amount of health the hive mind starts with ttt_plaguemaster_starting_health               100     // The amount of health the plaguemaster starts with

 // Individual Role Max Health.
 Set to 0 or -1 to use the game's default maximum health. ttt_traitor_max_health                         100     // The maximum amount of health a traitor can have